KDAB/cxx-qt/book/src/qobject/bridge-macro.md

 ```
 This will generate a header file named `threading_webiste.cxxqt.h` with all C++ items included in the `cxx_qt::website` namespace.

-Then when registering a type from this module you use the type with your namespace as usual.
+When accessing a type from the bridge module in C++, access it through the C++ namespace:
 ```rust,ignore,noplayground
 {{#include ../../../examples/qml_features/cpp/main.cpp:book_namespace_register}}
 ```